Gap Year Programs in Greece

 While they use the euro, Greece is one of the least expensive countries with this currency.
 Athens tends to be a bit pricier than other parts of the country.
 If you’re on a tight budget, it’s best to avoid the big tourist spots like Santorini or Mykonos.

-If you budget right, you can live comfortably on about €600 per month.
+If you plan ahead, you can live comfortably on a small budget.
 The trick will be knowing where to cut back and when to splurge.
-A meal at an inexpensive restaurant can be had for €10.
-However, you can shop at a local market and cook your own meals for half that price.
+A meal at an inexpensive restaurant is still not as cheap as one you cook at home with ingredients from a local market.

 Housing in Greece